lhmoliner/QMotorCompany/README.md

 # QMotorCompany
 An ASP.NET application displaying vehicles available for ordering.
-Using Entity Framework and a MVC design pattern
+Using Entity Framework | MVC and SOLID design patterns